 - Easier to create and manage for Developers: Snaps are easier to create and contain all the dependencies and libraries needed to run, which also means the application uses the latest libraries and do not face any dependencies issues.

-- Automatic Updates: Updates to a snap are delivered automatically on a daily basis, and reaches out to everyone irrespective of the base OS.
+- Automatic Updates: Updates to a snap are delivered automatically daily, and reach out to everyone irrespective of the base OS.

 - One snap for everything: be it a desktop, server or cloud.

-- Different releases availability: A snap can be maintained in the stable release, beta versions, and daily build at the same time and you can switch between each other whenever you want.
+- Different release availability: A snap can be maintained in the stable release, beta versions, and daily build at the same time and you can switch between each other whenever you want.

 - Security: Snaps run in a sandboxed environment, isolated from the rest of your system.